allan7yin/allan7yin.github.io/content/ObsidianNotes/School/cs480/Chapter 8 - Graph Neural Networks.md

 We can incorporate the information from neighbouring edges in the same way we used neighbouring node information earlier, by first pooling the edge information, transforming it with an update function, and storing it.
 However, the node and edge information stored in a graph are not necessarily the same size or shape, so it is not immediately clear how to combine them.
 One way is to learn a **linear mapping from the space of edges to the space of nodes, and vice versa**.
 A.K.A -> Introduce some weight matrix to learn this mapping.

 Which graph attributes we update and in which order we update them is one design decision when constructing GNNs.
 We could choose whether to update node embeddings before edge embeddings, or the other way around.
 This is an open area of research with a variety of solutions.

 ![[Screenshot 2024-07-02 at 3.55.32 PM.png || 500]]
 ##### Learning global representations
 There is one flaw with the networks we have described so far: nodes that are far away from each other in the graph may never be able to efficiently transfer information to one another, even if we apply message passing several times.
 For one node, If we have k-layers, information will propagate at most k-steps away.
 - One solution would be to have all nodes be able to pass information to each other.
 Unfortunately for large graphs, this quickly becomes computationally expensive (although this approach, called ‘virtual edges’, has been used for small graphs such as molecules).

 One solution to this problem is by using the global representation of a graph (U) which is sometimes called a **master node**.
 In this view all graph attributes have learned representations, so we can leverage them during pooling by conditioning the information of our attribute of interest with respect to the rest.
-For example, for one node we can consider information from neighboring nodes, connected edges and the global information.
+For example, for one node we can consider information from neighbouring nodes, connected edges and the global information.
 To condition the new node embedding on all these possible sources of information, we can simply concatenate them.
 Additionally we may also map them to the same space via a linear map and add them or apply a feature-wise modulation layer, which can be considered a type of featurize-wise attention mechanism.

 ![[Screenshot 2024-07-02 at 3.57.13 PM.png || 500]]

 Please read the following (if have time, prob not, but some interesting things):